helderhbranco/Programming-Laboratory---C/README.md

 ---
 Este documento é parte do projeto desenvolvido como parte da Avaliação Final de Recurso da disciplina de Laboratórios de Programação do ano letivo 2020/2021.

+# Employee Work Management System

+This repository contains the project developed as part of the Final Evaluation of the Programming Laboratories course.
+The project aimed to create an employee work management system, as provided in the assignment.

+## Project Description

+The project consists of a C program to record the work performed by employees of a company and generate a summary file for salary processing and association with ongoing projects in the company.
+The main functionalities include:

+- Employee management: creation, editing, and removal of employees, associated with projects.
+- Work registration: recording of workdays (half-day, full-day) or absences, associating them with projects.
+- Summary export: exporting a summary of workdays to a text file.

+## Implemented Functionalities

+- Employee management: implemented using suitable data structures and file manipulation for data persistence.
+- Work registration: allowing the registration of workdays and absences of employees, associated with projects.
+- Summary export: generating a text file with the summary of workdays for the specified month by the user.

+---

+This document is part of the project developed as part of the Final Evaluation of the Programming Laboratories course for the academic year 2020/2021.